 We suffer the consequences of stress continuously in the form of physical problems such as accelerated heartbeat, increased blood pressure and rapid breathing.
 For this purpose, meditation contributes to penetrate deeply in ourselves and to get rid of the negative feelings that are a consequence of the stressful work environment.

 Numerous studies have shown that meditation helps reduce stress.
 The most common use of meditation is in fact because of stress reduction.
-In almost 75% of people, pressure is the leading cause of a disease, and in 50% is the cause of death.
+In almost 75% of people, the pressure is the leading cause of a disease, and 50% is the cause of death.
 When our bodies are under pressure, it comes to the secretion of different hormones that result in a negative impact on our health.

 By practicing meditation, our body goes to a full relaxation phase that reduces pulse, blood pressure, respiration and stress levels.
 In this modern world, you can easily practice meditation and mindfulness, even if you have never done it before.
 For that purpose, apps such as Jinglow, Omvana or Headspace, have been designed.
 They were created to make your meditation much more comfortable, and therefore your life.